-Stakeholder-identified benefits and burdens are considered by the Office of Best Practice Regulation during the preliminary assessment of the revised standards' regulatory impact.
+Stakeholder-identified benefits and burdens are considered by the Office of Best Practice Regulation as part of a preliminary assessment on the revised standards' regulatory impact.

-A robust standards review process is essential if ANMAC is to assure the NMBA and the community that a graduate of an accredited re-entry to the register midwifery program is fit to be registered and can practice in a safe and competent manner.
+A robust standards review process is essential if ANMAC is to assure the NMBA and the community that a graduate of an accredited re-entry to the register midwifery program can practice in a safe and competent manner.

-Purpose of the consultation paper
+Purpose of the second consultation paper

-This Consultation Paper identifies how the National Law underpins the aim of this review.
-It describes the process of consultation, including how to provide feedback and offers contextual information to promote stakeholder understanding of key issues and engagement with the review process.
-This paper also presents the first draft of the revised standards for stakeholder comment and transcribes the online survey questions.
+The second consultation paper identifies how the National Law underpins the review's aims.
+It describes the process for continuing consultation, including opportunities for feedback and contextual information to promote stakeholder understanding of key issues and engagement with the review process.
+This paper also presents the second draft of the revised standards (Appendix A), developed through the synthesis of stakeholder feedback from the first stage of consultation with EAG guidance.